lohedges/ash/README.md

 # ASH-lite: a computational chemistry environment

-This is a strpped-down version of [ASH](https://github.com/lohedges/ash) for purposes of demonstrating ML/MM molecular dynamics with electrostatic embedding.
+This is a pruned version of [ASH](https://github.com/lohedges/ash) for purposes of demonstrating ML/MM molecular dynamics with electrostatic embedding.
 See [ML/MM functionality](#mlmm-functionality) for details.